rohit455273/assertive.properties/cran-comments.md

 ## Release Summary

-This release contains functions for checking for monotonic sequences and their corresponding assertions.
+This is a maintenance release with improved documentation and examples.

 ## Test Environments